top of page

 Erika's career in public service includes her role in two community 501(c)(3) non-profit organizations.
 She served as Executive Director of the Watertown Urban Mission, providing oversight of seven major programs serving over 35,000 individuals in need annually.
 Prior to the Watertown Urban Mission, Erika served as Assistant Director of Residential Services at the Children's Home of Jefferson County.

-Erika has a Bachelor of Arts from SUNY Oswego and a Master of Business Administration from the University of Phoenix, with a concentration in Healthcare Administration.
-She currently serves on the North Country Regional Economic Development Council, Chair of Safe Schools Endeavor, and is a member of the Watertown Noon Rotary Club.
+Erika has a Master of Business Administration with a concentration in Healthcare Administration.
+She currently serves on the North Country Regional Economic Development Council, Chair of Safe Schools Endeavor, is a member of the Watertown Noon Rotary Club, and serves on the Jefferson Community College Board of Trustees.
 She is also a past Board member of the Watertown Local Development Corporation, Jefferson County Community Services, WPBS-TV, North Country Family Health Center, and Samaritan Health Auxiliary, as well as a past member of the Greater Watertown Jaycees and the Northern New York Community Foundation’s LEAD Council.
 Erika is a graduate of the Greater Watertown Chamber of Commerce’s Jefferson Leadership Institute, and is a recipient of NNY Business Magazine’s 20 Under 40 Award, the ATHENA Leadership Award®, and the 2015 Successful Business Award in Social Services.

 Erika resides in Dexter, NY, with her husband Travis and their two sons.